 I would like to thank Anna Garcia, principal water resources hydrogeologist at the Mojave Water Agency for sharing her extensive research archive on Kokoweef.
 Special thanks goes out to Ralph Lewis and Bob Reynolds for providing their insights and personal stories related to this fascinating legend.

 Considering the date of publication, one could argue that Mitchell revised the Dorr legend for his own purposes, but it more or less suggests how, during the early part of the twentieth century, numerous versions of the Mojave’s Lost River of Gold myth were circulated widely throughout the transient prospecting community.

 This is not so far-fetched as Devils Hole is confirmed to be affected by semidiurnal tidal movements.

 Technically, the cave described in the story would need to be northwest of Nipton to be positioned geographically on the western shore of Ivanpah Dry Lake.

 The two known notarized affidavits state that it took Dorr and his engineer four days to explore the cave system.

-The range of articles on the subject sometime state that the Peysert Brothers were either of Chemehuevi or Paiute descent, or simply referred to as “Indian.”
+The range of articles on the subject sometimes state that the Peysert Brothers were either of Chemehuevi or Paiute descent, or simply referred to as “Indian.”

-In Bob Ausmus’ “The Legend of the Kokoweef,” Guide to the East Mojave Heritage Trail (Ivanpah to Rocky Ridge) No.14 by Dennis Casebier and the Friends of the Mojave Road, Oct 1988, Ausmus states that the legend begins with “Paiute” brothers first locating the river, who “returned with lumber for constructing a sluice box, and within six weeks produced $57,000 worth of gold from their placer mining operation.”
-239.
+Bob Ausmus, “The Legend of the Kokoweef,” Guide to the East Mojave Heritage Trail (Ivanpah to Rocky Ridge) no.14 (Dennis Casebier and the Friends of the Mojave Road, October 1988), 239.
+Ausmus states that the legend begins with “Paiute” brothers first locating the river, then “returned with lumber for constructing a sluice box, and within six weeks produced $57,000 worth of gold from their placer mining operation.”